leaen/lesson-five/slides/CLASS.md

 - Different behaviour depending on the type of object the code is interacting with
 - Out of scope for this presentation
-- Python implements it's own take on this concept
+- Python implements its own take on this concept

 ---